PROLOGUE TO NIRMA UNIVERSITY LAW JOURNAL

-The Nirma University Law Journal (herein after ‘NULJ’) aims to encourage writings that are inter-disciplinary in nature expounding contemporary issues across disciplines like Sociology, Political Science, Technology, Public policy and Economics etc. in the context of Law.
-NULJ is a Bi-Annually published one and this showcases contemporary issues and challenges specific to law; with an inter-disciplinary approach towards knowledge.
-It has been the constant endeavour of the Institute of Law, Nirma University to become the beacon of legal education by encouraging synthesis of knowledge and best practices cutting across academia and research fraternity.
-To achieve this object NULJ have come up with a distinguished panel forming the Editorial Board to bring in diversity and quality submissions for the issues of NULJ.
+The Nirma University Law Journal (herein after referred as ‘NULJ’) is a peer reviewed journal for dissemination of research and analysis of authors in the field of law.
+It aims at encourage writings that are inter-disciplinary in nature expounding contemporary issues across disciplines like Sociology, Political Science, Technology, Public policy and Economics etc. in the context of Law.
+NULJ is a Bi-Annually published journal.
+It showcases contemporary issues and challenges specific to law with an inter-disciplinary approach towards knowledge.
+The journal covers wide variety of subjects.
+All insightful contributions within such scope complying with the requirements of the journal’s standard polices are considered for publication.
+The manuscripts can be submitted well two months in advance of the publication of each of the bi annual issues of the journal.